 Well, it's just virtually flawless through all kinds of tasks.
 A millisecond faster from a finger press might not seem like much, but once you do a hundred or a thousand of them in a day, and then go back to something like the iPad 3, you'll realise that there's a real difference in the operation.

-Like it or loathe it, the all-new iOS 7 is still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android, and iOS 8 and iOS 9 have further improved things along the same lines.
+Like it or loathe it, iOS 7 was a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android, and iOS 8 and iOS 9 have further improved things along the same lines.

 Parallax is where tilting your iPad will see your wallpaper move with the motion, giving a 3D effect on the screen.
-And while this was annoyingly unpredictable on the iPhone 5S, on the Air it's much better and we wouldn't advise you turn it off, unlike on other Apple devices.
+And while this was annoyingly unpredictable on the iPhone 5S, on the Air it's much better and I wouldn't advise you to turn it off, unlike on other Apple devices.

 It doesn't even have a huge effect on battery life, which is impressive in itself.

-For instance, swiping upwards with all five fingers (or double tapping the home button) will lead to the multi-tasking pane, which shows all of your apps in large thumbnails.
+For instance, swiping upwards with all five fingers (or double-tapping the home button) will lead to the multi-tasking pane, which shows all of your apps in large thumbnails.
 This is an excellent interface, although perhaps a little wasteful of the iPad's screen real estate, and you can swiftly jump between apps or flick a thumbnail upwards to end it.

 On top of that, the home screen is now updated to allow a much larger number of apps in each folder.
 Now you can create collections just by dragging icons on top of one another, and continue to do so almost ad nauseum.
 This prevents the need to make loads of folders called 'Game 1' 'Game 2' and 'Why do I have this many games that I don't play?', and allows a much less cluttered home screen.

-Apple still hasn't updated its operating system to allow users to autosort their apps, meaning if you uninstall something (by long-pressing the icon until everything jiggles and then tapping the 'x') then the space won't be filled by an app from another screen.
+Apple still hasn't updated its operating system to allow users to auto-sort their apps, meaning if you uninstall something (by long-pressing the icon until everything jiggles and then tapping the 'x') then the space won't be filled by an app from another screen.
+Annoying.
 When in the edit mode you can rearrange things, but it's not the most time-efficient way of making everything look neat.